 Follow the same process as above but for recurring expenses.
 If something is billed yearly, you can divide the cost by 12 to get your monthly fee.

 9.3 Monthly Revenue Streams

 Create a spreadsheet or table of all the revenue streams your blog will have.
-As you get used to the process of selling your goods/services, creating effective advertisement or affiliate relationships, etc., you will start to see your revenue grow.
+As you get used to the process of selling your goods or services, creating effective advertisement or affiliate relationships, et cetera, you will start to see your revenue grow.
 Record your monthly income from each source.
 This will help you notice trends over time, get rid of ineffective partnerships, and capitalize on ideas that are working well for you.